 Grammatical errors, formatting issues and spelling mistakes take the reader out of the work and force us to play copy editor.
 We don’t want to play copy editor.
 Be sure to re-read your work once or twice before submitting to the group for critique.
 Yes, mistakes happen and you won’t be impaled on a number 2 pencil if you misuse their, when you mean there.
 But for the love of God, Yahweh, Allah and the Flying Spaghetti Monster, don’t give us a first draft littered with errors, otherwise you’re not only wasting our time, you’re robbing yourself of a more meaningful critique that may actually improve your story.

 We’re all here to learn and improve, so be sure to take what you learn and apply it one way or another.
 Ultimately it’s your work and your call whether to take or leave advice, but if the group has to tell you about the same minor or major issues repeatedly, submission after submission, it quickly becomes less than fun for both you and the group.

 If you submit, show up for your critique, and don’t meander in late.
 You’ve got a round table of folks willing to give up their time to go through your work with a fine-tooth comb, for free.
 Don’t blow it!

 Obviously emergencies and extenuating circumstances happen, but if you’ve submitted, do everything possible to make the meeting.
-If you absolutely have to miss, then please send a courtesy message via the Yahoo!
-Group as soon as possible.
+If you absolutely have to miss, then please send a courtesy message via the Slack site as soon as possible.